 At least fifty (50) percent of the required open space area shall be available and managed for the passive or active recreational activities of the residents.
 This area may consist of walking trails, informal meeting areas, gardens, active recreation areas, or other recreational amenities.

-The open space shall be either managed by the development ownership for the benefit of residents or conveyed to an association of unit owners in the development, or, where the Planning Board finds it in the public interest, this land may be conveyed to the Town or shall be permanently protected in other suitable ways which would ensure the continued use and maintenance of the land for its intended purpose.
+The open space shall be either conveyed to an association of unit owners in the development, or, where the Planning Board finds it in the public interest, this land may be conveyed to the Town or shall be permanently protected in other suitable ways which would ensure the continued use and maintenance of the land for its intended purpose.

-b.
+- b.
 Dimensional Requirements

-- 1. Frontage: Tracts being developed for Housing for Older Persons developments require at least fifty (50) feet of frontage on a public road. - 2.
-Dwelling Unit Density: - a) Residential/Agricultural District: Each dwelling unit requires a minimum of a one-half (.5) acre area of contiguous non-steep slope upland dedicated to the exclusive use of the unit.
+- 1. Frontage: Tracts being developed for Housing for Older Persons developments require at least fifty (50) feet of frontage on a public road.

+- 2. Dwelling Unit Density:

+a) Residential/Agricultural District: Each dwelling unit requires a minimum of one-half (.5) acre of contiguous non-steep slope upland associated with it.
 Adequate and appropriate on-site space must be provided for parking, buildings, wells, septic systems and all other infrastructure and utilities, regardless of the maximum allowable density.
 The tract must be able to accommodate wells and septic systems for all units in a manner that meets Brookline and State of New Hampshire requirements.
-Community well and septic systems are permitted provided they meet all Brookline and State of New Hampshire requirements. - b) Commercial/Industrial District: There shall be no more than six (6) bedrooms per acre of usable land.
+Community well and septic systems are permitted provided they meet all Brookline and State of New Hampshire requirements.

+b) Commercial/Industrial District: There shall be no more than six (6) bedrooms per acre of usable land.
 Adequate and appropriate on-site space must be provided for parking, buildings, well, septic systems and all other infrastructure and utilities, regardless of the maximum allowable density.
 Community well and septic systems are permitted provided they meet all Local and State requirements.